top of page

 In America, reducing the tax rate for individuals from 25-33% to just 5% would greatly improve personal welfare by a significant amount.
 Reducing corporate taxes from 21% to 5% would allow businesses to hire additional workers and offer greater incentives to their employees.

 Also, a skeleton government will only tax wages and all other forms of taxation will be eliminated.
 The gift tax, estate tax, capital gains tax, etc., will no longer exist.
 Gambling and lottery winnings become tax-free as well as tips from customers.
-Retirement plans become entirely tax-free though pretax contributions will no longer be offered since the minimalized nature of a skeleton government requires the flow of steady funds.
+Retirement plans become entirely tax-free though pretax contributions will no longer be offered since the minimalized nature of a skeleton government requires the steady flow of funds.

 Since only wages will be taxed (and revenue for businesses), the need to file taxes at the end of the year with the IRS will be eliminated.
 Employers will simply withhold the appropriate amount of tax from an employee's paycheck, and it's done.
 There are no deductions, credits, or other adjustments since the federal government should treat everyone in an equal and fair manner regarding their individual life decisions (e.g., single or married, rent or own home, children or none, etc.).